producer999/HindiDictionaryTools/hindi-dictionary-tools-readme.txt

 ****add a textblock that displayes the numbers of search results after searching
 ****add a "Favorite" or "starred" translation attribute to the translation itself that can be used to promote it

-XXXX fix copy past from pdf doesnt show a hindi font (problem with font, not app, may be unfixable) XXXX add IME support (google or microsoft) (might be impossible for now)
+XXXX fix copy paste from pdf doesnt show a hindi font (problem with font, not app, may be unfixable)

+v 00.08.00 9/18/2017
+-added IME/transliteration-to-hindi-script support using HindiSuggestBox Extension Class Library

 v 00.07.03 7/11/2017